 Dogs evolved from wolves in the wild, surviving primarily on a diet of other animals.
 Their digestive systems learned to utilize meat, fat, and bones.
 This diet provided them with amino acids, the building blocks of protein they needed and could only get from animal food sources.
 They came to rely on these amino acids to build, maintain, and repair their bodies—from skin to muscle tissue.
 But not just any protein will do.
 “Like humans, dogs need a variety of amino acids, and not all proteins contain them,” says Dr. Joyce.

 Dogs are omnivorous, meaning they are able to make use of the nutrients in both plant and animal sources.
 However, plant protein alone does not supply the amino acid balances they need to thrive.
 “For dogs,” says Dr. Joyce, “vegetable protein is definitely inferior to animal protein.”

 While protein in commercial dog foods comes from both meat and plant sources, the most nutritious dog food will have a high-quality animal protein listed as one of its first (if not the first) ingredient.
 “Higher-quality animal protein is more easily used by the body,” explains Dr. Joyce.

-With a diet rich in high-quality protein, your dog will maintain muscle mass as it ages and be more likely to experience long-term health and well-being – just like Dr. Joyce’s once anorexic beagle.
-Dr. Joyce reports that it is now living in Florida, fat and happy with its lucky new family.
+With a diet rich in high-quality protein, your dog will maintain muscle mass as it ages and will be more likely to experience long-term health and well-being—just like Dr. Joyce’s once anorexic beagle.
+Dr. Joyce reports that the dog is now living in Florida, fat and happy with its lucky new family.